-SAFe™ – the Scaled Agile Framework® – is an increasingly popular approach for implementing Agile practices at enterprise scale.
-Initially outlined in several books by Dean Leffingwell, the approach draws upon and combines elements of Lean thinking, Agile development techniques and concepts of Product Development Flow.
+SAFe™ – the Scaled Agile Framework® – is an increasingly popular approach for the creation of agility at the enterprise scale.
+Initially outlined in books and as an open framework by Dean Leffingwell, the approach draws upon and combines elements of Lean thinking, Agile development techniques and concepts of Product Development Flow.
 Through field experience at enterprise scale in many organisations, SAFe has evolved into a broad and deep framework of guidance, which can be accessed on-line at www.scaledagileframework.com.

 The Programme Level

-The Programme level provides the essential glue to ensure that the work of the Agile teams is aligned with the organisation’s strategic Vision and Roadmap for each Investment Theme.
-Programme level Product and Release Management is designed to help prevent the work of multiple Agile teams becoming mis-aligned and difficult to integrate.
-SAFe provides a number of tools and techniques to address the typical challenges of focussing the efforts of large programmes to deliver maximum return on investment (ROI).
+The SAFe Programme level provides the essential glue to ensure that the work of a number of Agile teams (typically 50 people or more) is aligned with the organisation’s strategic Vision and Roadmaps as well as Value Streams.
+Programme level priorities are managed by Product Management and a lightweight agile Program Increment planning and governance process.
+This is designed to help prevent the work of multiple Agile teams becoming misaligned and difficult to integrate.
+SAFe provides a number of tools and techniques to address the typical challenges of focusing the efforts of large programmes to deliver maximum return on investment (ROI).